hanashamsa/hanashamsa/README.md

 #  Hi, I’m Hanas

 I’m an **AI Engineer and MSc Artificial Intelligence student**, focused on **Large Language Models, RAG systems, and reliable AI**.
-I build **end-to-end AI solutions** with an emphasis on robustness, evaluation, and real-world impact.
+I build **AI solutions** with an emphasis on robustness, evaluation, and real-world impact.

 ##  Currently working on